kroofy/somc-subpages-kroofy/README.md

 Shows `post_thumbnail` when available.
 It handles “infinite” child nodes, although 2-3 levels are recommend in terms of usability.

+Styling is very flat and natural so it could easily be customized by higher level stylesheets.

 ## Usage

 ### Shortcode